fortran-lang/fpm-docs/pages/index.md

 {octicon}`mortar-board` Tutorials
 ^^^

-Learn about using fpm for Fortran development, creating of projects and managing dependencies.
+Learn about using fpm for Fortran development, creating projects and managing dependencies.

 +++
 ```{button-ref} tutorial